FormidableCare/OpenMed/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+The AGPL-3.0 license ensures that:

+- All modifications to this medical catalog system remain open source
+- Network use (like your REST API) is treated as distribution, requiring source code availability
+- Any improvements made to the system must be shared back with the community
+- This protects the integrity and transparency of healthcare data systems

 ## Sponsors